learn-co-curriculum/js-async-fetch-readme/README.md

 to read the site, we use JavaScript to add more to the DOM.
 This technique is known as ***AJAX***.

-In this lesson, we will be discussing how
-JavaScript retrieves data along with how to use the built-in `fetch()` function to handle remote data retrieval.
+In this lesson, we will use the JavaScript `fetch()` function to experience the AJAX technique.

 ## Objectives